Lattice-Automation/seqviz/demo/README.md

 });
 ```

-The Semantic UI Demo returns the react component for the viewer via `viewe.viewer` so that the viewer can be rendered with the rest of the React application (see the `SideBarMenu` class in `App.js`).
+The demo returns the react component for the viewer via `viewe.viewer` so that the viewer can be rendered with the rest of the React application (see the `SideBarMenu` class in `App.js`).